oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 ### Daily and half-hourly updates

 Every half hour (on the hour and at 30 minutes past) the current tariff price will be fetched from the context tariff array and presented in the Home Assistant sensor.
 The flow will count the *remaining* records in the array at each update, and when less than 10 will initiate new API calls.
-Where tariff updates are delayed, this means that the flow will continue regularly until a successful read occurs.
+Where tariff updates are delayed, this means that the flow will continue to poll the API regularly until a successful read occurs.

 At each daily update, the set of best price periods, contiguous best periods, and the next binary sensor schedules are re-calculated.
-Although these new calculations will be for the *next* day, any pending existing periods and binary schedules will be retained.
+Although these new calculations will only be based on the figures for the *next* day, any pending existing periods and binary schedules from *today* will be retained.

 </details>

 ## Installing the flow

 As is standard, the Node-RED flow is contained within a JSON file.
-The file contents can be copied, and imported using the usual Node-RED import from clipboard facility.
+The file contents can be copied, and imported using the usual Node-RED import from clipboard facility, or loaded directly from file.

 > [!TIP]
-> If you are updating from an earlier version, then I suggest that you disable all the flow entity sensor nodes and their corresponding sensor configuration nodes first!
+> If you are updating from an earlier version, may I suggest that you disable all the flow entity sensor nodes and their corresponding sensor configuration nodes first!
 This 'shuts down' the old flow and reduces the risk of potential conflict!
 You may well see warning messages that you are importing nodes that already exist!

 <details>
 <summary> Installing the Node-RED code </summary>

-> To further avoid potential issues with an update, it can be worth taking a full backup of your existing flow, disabling the sensor and sensor-configuration nodes, redeploying and restarting Home Assistant and Node-RED, so as to remove the existing entity registrations in Home Assistant first.
-Then deleting the existing flow entirely before import, so as to prevent duplication of the sensor or configuration nodes and the problems this can generate.
+> To avoid potential issues with an update, it may be worth taking a full backup of your existing flow, disabling the sensor and sensor-configuration nodes, redeploying and restarting Home Assistant and Node-RED, so as to remove the existing entity registrations in Home Assistant first.
+Then deleting the existing flow entirely before importing the update, so as to prevent duplication of the sensor or configuration nodes and the problems this can sometimes generate.

 - Save the Node-RED flow (see the release file).
 In Node-RED go to the hamburger menu, select ‘import’, and import the JSON flow file.